 Net earnings: That part of a company's profits remaining after all expenses and taxes have been paid and out of which dividends may be paid.

-Net errors and omissions: In balance of payments accounting, net errors and omissions record the statistical discrepancies that arise in gathering balance of payments data.
+Net errors and omissions: In the balance of payments accounting, net errors and omissions record the statistical discrepancies that arise in gathering balance of payments data.

-Net financing cost: Also called the cost of carry or, simply, carry, the difference between the cost of financing the purchase of an asset and the asset's cash yield.
+Net financing cost: Also called the cost of carrying or, simply, carry, the difference between the cost of financing the purchase of an asset and the asset's cash yield.
 Positive carry means that the yield earned is greater than the financing cost; negative carry means that the financing cost exceeds the yield earned.

 Net float: Sum of disbursement float and collection float.